ashon-ikon/php-extensions/README.md

 * **[See others...](http://php.net/manual/en/install.php)**

 ## Navigating through PHP-Src
 PHP being a sophisticated and robust *application* written in `C language` is relies heavily on `C marco`'s.
 Sometimes you might wonder what any of these definitions are.
+See **[Internal Zend Api doc](http://php.net/manual/en/internals2.ze1.zendapi.php)** for more details.

+#### Startup and Shutdown method
+For more details about extension startup and shutdown methods [see](http://php.net/manual/en/internals2.ze1.zendapi.php#internals2.ze1.zendapi.tab.init-shutdown)

 ### Macro tricks
 If ever found with guessing what a macro is, you can easily invoke this `grep` trick on the root tree of the `php-src` folder.
 ```bash